kragen/dernocua/text/its-ddt.md

 add a label to an address once you figure out what it means so that GDB will use it in its output.
 I have no idea how this could have happened!
-My best guess is that he thought a DDT-like user interface would be too alien to Unix programmers accustomed to adb or dbx, so they wouldn’t use it.
+My best guess is that he thought a DDT-like user interface would be too alien to Unix programmers accustomed to dbx, so they wouldn’t use it.
+But Unix had adb, which was very similar (see below).

 Lessons for debuggers and similar programs
 ------------------------------------------